Samantha Stosur: 2015: 500th career win

 Stosur started her grass-court season at Eastbourne where she was the 16th seed and therefore received a bye to the second round.
 She lost to Tsvetana Pironkova in straight sets.
 Stosur then played at Wimbledon where she defeated Danka Kovinić and Urszula Radwańska to equal her best showing at Wimbledon.
-In the third round she lost to Vandeweghe in two sets.
-She also contested the women's doubles partnering Daniela Hantuchová where they fell in the second round to Dellacqua/Shvedova.
+In the third round, she lost to Vandeweghe in two sets.
+She also contested the women's doubles partnering Daniela Hantuchová, they fell in the second round to Dellacqua/Shvedova.

 Stosur returned to clay courts, playing at the Swedish Open as the second seed.
 She was defeated in the second round by Lara Arruabarrena.
 Stosur then played at the Gastein Ladies as the second seed where she won her second title of 2015.
 Stosur defeated Sevastova, Koukalová, Schmiedlová and Karin Knapp in the final.

-Stosur then started her hard-court season in Washington where she reached the semifinals after defeating Mladenovic, Falconi and Niculescu before losing to eventual champion Sloane Stephens.
+Stosur then started her hardcourt season in Washington where she reached the semifinals after defeating Mladenovic, Falconi and Niculescu before losing to eventual champion Sloane Stephens.
 Stosur then lost in the first round to Daria Gavrilova at the Rogers Cup.
 Following this, she again lost in the first round but this time to Tímea Babos at the Western & Southern Open.
 Stosur then played at the US Open and reached the fourth round at the US Open for the first time since 2012.
 In the first round she got revenge on Tímea Babos, to whom she lost the previous week.
 She backed this up with wins over Evgeniya Rodina and 16th-seeded Sara Errani.
 She then lost to eventual champion Flavia Pennetta.